3 Ways a Manufacturer Might Be Responsible for Riding Lawnmower Accidents

 Riding Mower Safety

-A frequent issue in most riding mower injury lawsuits is the fact that there are three safety devices which could be readily implemented on these products and would prevent almost all of the most serious injuries.
+A frequent issue in most riding mower injury lawsuits is the fact that there are three safety devices that could be readily implemented on these products and would prevent almost all of the most serious injuries.
 Unfortunately, many riding mower manufacturers do not have them.

 These safety devices are: